AbdoSharaf98/active-sensing-paper/README.md

 ![](fx1_lrg.jpg)

-**Graphical Abstract** *Generative models and architectures for the active exploration agents in CMCs and active vision.
+**Graphical Abstract.** *Generative models and architectures for the active exploration agents in CMCs and active vision.
 In both cases, the perception model aims to optimize the ELBO of a generative model that reflects the nature of the task, while the action model selects actions in an intrinsically-motivated manner to minimize the uncertainty of the perception model.*

 ## Abstract